Godot-Languages-Support/godot-lang-support/README.md

 - 🌍 Web
 - ⚡ On JIT restricted platforms (Consoles, iOS)^

-^Consoles support is not available by default; an SDK and implementation are also needed.
+Console support is not available by default; an SDK and implementation are also needed.

 ## 🏆🥇 Production ready
    These languages are documented and stable.